 Love them or hate them at some stage in road or off-road running a hill will be encountered.
 Learning the techniques of tackling the hills will prove to be beneficial and could even make them enjoyable.
 Introducing hill running into a training program is highly recommended as it can make you stronger and run faster.

-An important point to remember and focus on in running up or down a hill is to try and maintain the same effort as running on flat ground.
+An important point to remember and focus on in running up or down a hill is to maintain the same effort as running on flat ground.
 The pace will vary but effort should stay the same.
 Trying to increase pace running uphill will lead to early fatigue.

 Correct posture is a key requirement to running uphill.
 A tall and upright stance with high hips should be maintained, look forward, never down and ensure the shoulders are relaxed.
 As the gradient increases the stride length will shorten.
 Arms should drive backwards positively.
 With the leading leg aim to get the hip, knee and ankle as close to 90 degrees as possible.
 Whilst the rear driving leg i.e. the one on the ground will have the hip, knee and ankle extended upwards, this is known as triple extension.
 The foot should always land naturally on the forefoot.